jkeirstead/decctools/README.md

 ## Sub-national statistics

-To access sub-national statistics, you will need to use one of three
-methods:

-  * `get_LAD_data` gets the demands from Local Authority Districts.

-  * `get_MSOA_data` gets the demands from Middle Super Output Areas
+Sub-national energy statistics are available at three different
+geographies: Local Authority Districts (LADs), Middle Super Output Areas (MSOAs), and Lower Super Output Areas (LSOAs).
+For each geography, the following functions are available where `*` corresponds to the correct level (LAD, MSOA, or LSOA).

-  * `get_LSOA_data` gets the demands from Lower Super Output Areas

-For all of these methods, see `?methodname` for options to select demands for only certain zones, sectors, or fuel types.
-Note that not all geographies provide the same level of data; for example at the LSOA level, data are only available for domestic electricity and gas in England and Wales.
+ * `get_*_data(year, sector, fuel, id, dir)` gets the energy demand data for the geography.
+See `?get_*_data` for full detail on the options and note that not all geographies provide the same level of data.
+For example at the LSOA level, data are only available for domestic electricity and gas in England and Wales.

    Here's an example:

        ## Gets energy data for electricity and gas use in the domestic sector in the most recent year
        df <- get_LAD_data(sector="domestic", fuel=c("electricity", "gas"))

+   You may encounter `OutOfMemoryError (Java)` when loading LSOA data.
+   In this case, close R, open a new session, and type `options(java.parameters = "-Xmx1000m")` _before_ loading decctools.
+This increases the maximum amount of memory allowed for Java so you may need to change the 1000 value to match the available memory on your machine.

+ * `get_*_years` gets a numeric vector of years for which data are available at the specified geography.

+ * `get_*_metadata(dir)` gets a table of metadata about the geography in question.
+If given, the `dir` option allows you to save a copy of the table to a local directory.

 The package provides a lookup table to match LAD, MSOA, and LSOA id codes; this is accessible via `get_geo_lookup`.
 You can also check if a given LAD is urban or rural by using `is_urban(LAD, urban)` where `urban` is a set of codes defining which ONS urban classifications you would like to consider as urban.

 ## Grid carbon intensity